The trick to getting FREE Deliveroo delivery for 12 months

 You need to find a takeaway that is taking part in ‘rewards’ (this is usually shown on the restaurant icons when browsing and it will say ‘rewards’.
 You can then bag £6 off an order, if you’ve ordered from the same place 3 times before and all orders were above £15.
 This is great if you have a regular takeaway because the reward needs to be redeemed within 30 days.

 Voucher codes - There are always voucher codes available if you simply give it a Google, however they need to be legitimate to be able to work.
-Common one’s to look out for are on Metro (opens in new tab) and MyVoucherCodes (opens in new tab).
+Common one’s to look out for are on Metro and MyVoucherCodes.

 WHAT ELSE DO I NEED TO KNOW?